davidfitzgibbon/lofi-prettier/README.md

 #### [Optional] only run Prettier in folders with a .prettierrc

 Sometimes you dont want Prettier to run.
-For example, if you bring in a file from a project that DOESNT have Prettier and you save a file, you could reformat every line in any file you save.
-That means in code review your peers wont be able to tell what changes you made, because every line of code has changes!
+If you change file in a project that DOESNT have Prettier you will reformat every line in that file!
+That means whoever is reviewing yourcode wont be able to tell what changes you made.
 Oh no!

-To avoid this, change the Settings on the Prettier extension we just installed.
-Go to the overall VS Code settings.
+To avoid this, change the Settings on the Prettier extension we installed.
+Go to the VS Code settings.
 You should see a search bar at the top.
 Search for "Prettier:Require Config" and check the box.
 This will make it so that Prettier will only run in a folder that has a Prettier config file, called `.prettierrc`.

 ![Prettier settings with Prettier:Require Config searched for and ticked](https://raw.githubusercontent.com/davidfitzgibbon/lofi-prettier/master/img/prettier-settings.png "Prettier settings with Prettier:Require Config searched for and ticked")